By Carlito Rovira

 The principal demands of the revolutionaries were the abolition of chattel slavery, an end to the “libreta” (notebook) system and the independence of Puerto Rico.
 They called for the right to bear arms, the right to determine taxes and freedom of speech and of the press.

-After an hour of gun battle, the Spanish military authority was overwhelmed.
+After an hour of gun battle, the Spanish authority was overwhelmed.
 Government and military officials were forced by the fury of the people to lay down their weapons and surrender.
-The rebels declared the Republic of Puerto Rico.
+The rebels then declared the Republic of Puerto Rico.

-It was on this occasion that the people heard for the first time the solemn words of the Puerto Rican struggle: “¡QUE VIVA PUERTO RICO LIBRE!”—long live a free Puerto Rico!
+It was on this occasion that the people heard for the first time the solemn words of the Puerto Rican liberation struggle: “¡QUE VIVA PUERTO RICO LIBRE!”—long live a free Puerto Rico!

 The revolutionaries’ plans were to capture Lares, then attack the surrounding cities where other groups of revolutionaries awaited instructions.
 Lares was chosen for the initial attack because of what was believed to be a strategically advantageous location for a starting point, in the mountainous region.